-As a Senior Real Estate Specialist®, it’s always about more than the house and the transaction – it’s about the strength and quality of support I can give my clients to make significant and stressful life transitions “less stressful and more successful”.
-More than just their Realtor®, I am their transition partner.
+As a Senior Real Estate Specialist®, it’s always about more than the house and the transaction – it’s about the strength and quality of support I give my clients to make significant and stressful life transitions “less stressful and more successful”.
+More than just a Realtor®, I am Your Transition Partner.

 My concierge-level of project management without putting time constraints on my services and my strategic partnerships have been key to my success.
-In the last two years, my overall sale to listing price has been 103.25% and my days on market (DOM) for listings is 8.6 days.
-My estate listings have sold for an average of 106% of list price with an average of 13 DOM, while my sale price of homes for those who have gone into Assisted Living has averaged 101% of list price, and DOM is 5.5 days.
+My overall sale to listing price has been 102.5% and my days on market (DOM) for listings is 9 days.
+For estates, my listings have sold for an average of 106% of list price with an average of 12 DOM.

 Let me tell two quick client stories to put faces on these stats.
 Part of my background is as a provider and CEO in the human services field, so supporting people through challenging times has been an integral part of my life for over 40 years.
 I am also a writer and storyteller, with a deep appreciation of how mine and my clients’ stories are part of the fabric of our common, shared narrative.